jchezik/vstorage/COMPLETE-VSTORAGE-AUDIO-SPEC.md

 Body:
 Every audio file is encrypted with AES-256-GCM before it leaves your device.
-We use zero-knowledge architecture—we mathematically cannot access your files.
+We use zero-knowledge architecture concept — designed so even we could not access your files.
 Concept modeled on secure Swiss data-center standards, protected by the world's strongest privacy laws.